Top Three Key Learnings From Conducting 19 Company Culture Tours

 If you are feeling stuck with how to innovate your culture, try experimenting with new technology tools.
 Just remember, that anytime you propose something new. be sure to create a case for it by trying it with yourself first.

-In my experience with helping teams adopt new software, the biggest error I see is rolling out a new tool before experimenting with it in a smaller scale first.
+In my experience with helping teams adopt new software, the biggest error I see is rolling out a new tool before experimenting with it on a smaller scale first.

 Learning Tip: Ask yourself what technology are we currently using to collaborate?
 How might we adopt different tools that support the culture I want to work in?